DPDP Act 2026: A Compliance Guide for TA Leaders

 • Transparency and Accountability:

-• Data Processing Agreements: When using third-party vendors (like recruitment agencies or software providers), TA professionals must ensure these vendors are also compliant with the Act.
+• When using third-party vendors (like recruitment agencies or software providers), TA professionals must ensure these vendors are also compliant with the Act.
 This involves reviewing and updating contracts to include necessary data protection clauses.

 • Cross-Border Data Transfer: